JWock82/Pynite/docs/source/load_combo.rst

 A load combination is used to combine multiple load cases, each with a load factor, into one combination.
 This is a common practice in structural engineering.
-If no load combinations are specified by the user, Pynite will create a load combination named "Combo 1".
+If no load combinations are specified by the user, Pynite will create a load combination named "Combo 1" that applies a load factor of 1 to all loads in "Case 1".

 Load combinations can be created using the `FEModel3D.add_load_combo()` method.
 This method takes in two arguments: a name for the load combo, and a dictionary listing each load case to be used in